 On June 12 the CCAC met to consider 63 designs prepared for the last six coins of the series to be issued in 2020 and 2021.

 According to press reports, the committee was extremely pleased with the designs for all but one of these coins, which contrasts with many previous meetings when there was much less agreement on which designs were best.

-For the 2020 coins, the committee recommended a design showing a red mangrove emerging from the sea for the Salt River Bay National Historical Park coin; a design of a fritillary butterfly as its flutters amid grass for the Tallgrass Prairie National Preserve coin; a design of a threadfin butterflyfish that is in front of a Polynesian wave with Samoan tattoos for the National Park of American Samoa; a design of hands planting a sugar maple sapling for the Marsh-Billings-Rockefeller National Historic Park coin; and a design of a young pilot strapping his helmet on with P-51 Mustang fighter aircraft in the background for the Tuskegee Airmen National Historic Site coin, the final coin that will be released in early 2021.
+For the 2020 coins, the committee recommended a design showing a red mangrove emerging from the sea for the Salt River Bay National Historical Park coin; a design of a fritillary butterfly as its flutters amid grass for the Tallgrass Prairie National Preserve coin; a design of a Samoan Fruit Bat Mother and Pup for the National Park of American Samoa; a design of hands planting a sugar maple sapling for the Marsh-Billings-Rockefeller National Historic Park coin; and a design of a young pilot strapping his helmet on with P-51 Mustang fighter aircraft in the background for the Tuskegee Airmen National Historic Site coin, the final coin that will be released in early 2021.

 Hopefully collectors will be as excited with the final designs selected for these coins as the CCAC was with the designs it reviewed.